Over the last decade, many mental health initiatives, such as Bell Let’s Talk Day, have sought to eradicate the stigma surrounding mental illness.

 Mental Health and the COVID-19 Pandemic

-This week marks one year since the first case of COVID-19 was confirmed in Canada, and the world has changed dramatically in that time, especially for international students.
+It’s now almost two years since the first case of COVID-19 was confirmed in Canada, and the world has changed dramatically in that time, especially for international students.

 The Impact of Mental Health Issues on Student Performance